Doctor of Missiology

 - Note: Graduates of Fuller’s MA in Global Leadership (MAGL) degree are deemed to have met these requirements

-- Provide transcript evidence of having earned a master’s degree earned from an accredited institution with a cumulative grade point average of 3.4 or higher.
+- Provide transcript evidence of having earned a master’s degree from an accredited institution with a cumulative grade point average of 3.4 or higher.

 - Submit a ten-page paper/essay based on three assigned books